Master Your Business Finances with Cash Flow Forecasting

 Who Should Handle Your Cash Flow Forecasting?

-If you have an accountant, they should be able to manage your cash flow and build a forecasting model.
+Accountants: If you have an accountant, they can create and manage a forecasting model.

-As your business grows, you’ll want to assign the task of cash flow forecasting to your finance team.
+Finance Teams: As your business grows, delegating cash flow forecasting to a dedicated finance team becomes essential.

 Forecast Your Finances